All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

 Your Total Daily Energy Expenditure) or TDEE (is the number of calories your body burns in a full day.
-This TDEE calculator weight management resource covers the essential information you need to make informed decisions.
+This TDEE calculator weight management resource covers the important information you need to make informed decisions.

 Your Total Daily Energy Expenditure) or TDEE (is the number of calories your body burns in a full day.
-This TDEE calculator weight management resource covers the essential information you need to make informed decisions.
+This TDEE calculator weight management resource covers the important information you need to make informed decisions.
 Knowing this number gives you a clear target for your weight management strategy while on GLP-1 medication.
 Eat below your TDEE and you lose weight.
 Eat at your TDEE and you maintain.
 It's the foundation of every successful weight management plan.

 Key Takeaways: - Understand what makes up your tdee - Learn how to calculate your tdee - Learn how glp-1 medications affect your tdee - When and How to Recalculate